jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   - ``x = random.randint(-1, 1)`` points a variable called ``x`` to the result of calling ``random.randint(-1, 1)`` which gives me a random number from ``-1`` up to and including ``1``
   - ``-1`` for negative numbers, ``0`` for itself, and ``1`` for positive numbers

-* I remove the other :ref:`assertions<AssertionError>` because they are covered by the one that uses random numbers
+* I remove the other :ref:`assertions<AssertionError>` because they are covered by the one that uses random numbers.
+I do not need them anymore

   .. code-block:: python